by Dr. Lawrence Wilson

 NOTE: Genetic markers do not necessarily indicate problems with the DNA.
 They can indicate problems with DNA transcription, copying errors, or RNA, and/or protein synthesis or biosynthesis.

 These latter problems may be correctable, unlike DNA.
 For more on this important topic, please read Genetic Testing on this website.
+Also, read a recent posting on the Testimonials page about a full recovery from diagnosed hemochromatosis using a development program.

 Secondary hemochromatosis, iron overload or Type 2.
 Millions of people have some degree of iron toxicity, even if they do not have the genetic markers.
 This is sometimes called iron oveload.
 Doctors do not know the cause, but believe it may be due to lifestyle, diet or other unknown factors.